harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 A better solution to this problem is to apply weights to samples such that outlier samples are down-weighted during differential expression calculations.
 Limma voom does this by calculating "empirical quality weights" for each sample.
 Note that we don't specify a normalization method becaues the data have already been normalized with TMM.

 ### 9b.
 Running limma with sample quality weights
+To estimate quality weights for use in downstream analysis, instead of using the standard `voom` function, we use `voomWithQualityWeights`.

 ```R
 vwts <- voomWithQualityWeights(DGE, design=design_temp,normalize.method="none", plot=TRUE)